 Last Friday the International Electrotechnical Commission (IEC) voted against increasing the charge limits on flammable hydrocarbon refrigerants such as propane (R-290) and isobutene (R-600a).
 The proposed changes aimed at increasing the global standard charge limit to five-hundred grams.
 Today, the International Standard known as IEC 60335-2-89 limits hydrocarbon A3 refrigerants at a charge of one-hundred and fifty.
 In order for it to pass the amendment needed a three quarters approval.
 It failed by one vote.

 The International Electrotechnical Commission is an international standards organization that reviews, prepares, and publishes worldwide standards for electrical and other technologies.
 The group is made of nearly twenty-thousand experts from various industries.
 Their goal is to provide the companies, governments, and industries standards to follow when working with specific equipment.
-You can read more about them by clicking here.

 Over the past decade or so there has been a large push to get back to the basics when it comes to refrigerants.
 Hydrocarbons were one of the very first refrigerants used way back in the 1800s.
 Back then, they were used because they were naturally found within the environment, were easily accessible, and performed efficiently.
 The problem with them back then, and in today’s world, is that they are highly flammable.
 Their flammability posed a potential risk and as soon as CFCs and HCFCs were synthesized we began to see a decline in hydrocarbon usage.

 The push for hydrocarbons today comes from them being so environmentally friendly.
 Hydrocarbons have no Ozone Depletion Potential and they have very low, sometimes non-existent, Global Warming Potential.
 In order to use these climate friendly refrigerants while being conscious of their flammability many governments and organizations have imposed charge limits.
 By limiting the charge the risk of explosion is much lessened.